-LMDC signed a subrecipient agreement with the New York City Department of Education in December 2006.
-In the third quarter 2007 LMDC continued to consult with the School Construction Authority to identify possible projects, although no selections have been made.
+The LMDC signed a Subrecipient Agreement with the New York City Department of Education in December 2006.
+In the first quarter of 2008, LMDC continued to consult with the School Construction Authority to identify possible projects.
+In late December 2007, the SCA submitted a proposal to LMDC to fund the design and planning fees associated with a new school being built in Battery Park City.
+At the close of the quarter, no decision has been made on whether or not the proposal has been accepted.